mvazquezc/opensourcesummit2020/run-demo.md

 We are going to use WebHooks in order to run Pipelines automatically when new commits hit the branches of our app and cicd repositories.

-* Our first webhook will receive events from the application repository, when new code hits the master branch we will trigger the build pipeline.
+* Our first webhook will receive events from the application repository, when new code hits the main branch we will trigger the build pipeline.
 * Our second webhook will receive events from the cicd repository, when new code hits `stage` or `prod` branches we will trigger a new deployment using Argo CD.

 1. We will configure the first webhook on the app repo